92 results found

 Patch clamp electrophysiology has transformed research in the life sciences over the last few decades.
 Since theirinception, automatic patch clamp platforms have evolved considerably, demonstrating the capability to address bothvoltage and ligand gated channels, and showing the potential to play a pivotal role in drug discovery and biomedicalresearch.
 Unfortunately, the cell suspension assays to which early systems were limited cannot recreate biologicallyrelevant cellular environments, or capture higher-order aspects of synaptic physiology and network dynamics.
 In vivopatch clamp electrophysiology has the potential to yield more biologically complex information and be especially usefulin reverse engineering the molecular and cellular mechanisms of single-cell and network neuronal computation, whilecapturing important aspects of human disease mechanisms and possible therapeutic strategies.
 Unfortunately, it isa difficult procedure with a steep learning curve, which has restricted dissemination of the technique.
 Luckily, Invivo patch clamp electrophysiology seems particularly amenable to robotic automation.
 In this review, we documentthe development of automated patch clamp technology, from early systems based on multi-well plates through toautomated planar array platforms, and modern robotic platforms capable of performing two-photon targeted whole-cellelectrophysiological recordings in vivo.

-Jarvis S, Nikolic K, Schultz SR, 2018, Neuronal gain modulability is determined by dendritic morphology: A computational optogenetic study, PLOS COMPUTATIONAL BIOLOGY, Vol: 14, ISSN: 1553-734X
+Jarvis S, Nikolic K, Schultz SR, 2018, Neuronal gain modulability is determined by dendritic morphology: a computational optogenetic study, PLoS Computational Biology, Vol: 14, ISSN: 1553-734X

 <jats:title>Abstract</jats:title><jats:p>Multi-photon laser scanning microscopy provides a powerful tool for monitoring the spatiotemporal dynamics of neural circuit activity.
 It is, however, intrinsically a point scanning technique.
 Standard raster scanning enables imaging at subcellular resolution; however, acquisition rates are limited by the size of the field of view to be scanned.
 Recently developed scanning strategies such as Travelling Salesman Scanning (TSS) have been developed to maximize cellular sampling rate by scanning only regions of interest in the field of view corresponding to locations of interest such as somata.
 However, such strategies are not optimized for the mechanical properties of galvanometric scanners.
 We describe here the Adaptive Spiral Scanning (SSA) algorithm, which fits a set of near-circular trajectories to the cellular distribution to avoid inertial drifts of galvanometer position.
 We compare its performance to raster scanning and TSS in terms of cellular sampling frequency and signal-to-noise ratio (SNR).
 Using surrogate neuron spatial position data, we show that SSA acquisition rates are an order of magnitude higher than those for raster scanning and generally exceed those achieved by TSS for neural densities comparable with those found in the cortex.
-We show that this result also holds true for in vitro hippocampal mouse brain slices bath loaded with the synthetic calcium dye Cal-520 AM.
+We show that this result also holds true for <jats:italic>in vitro</jats:italic> hippocampal mouse brain slices bath loaded with the synthetic calcium dye Cal-520 AM.
 The ability of TSS to ”park” the laser on each neuron along the scanning trajectory, however, enables higher SNR than SSA when all targets are precisely scanned.
 Raster scanning has the highest SNR but at a substantial cost in number of cells scanned.
-To understand the impact of sampling rate and SNR on functional calcium imaging, we used the Cramer-Rao Bound on evoked calcium traces recorded simultaneously with electrophysiology traces to calculate the lower bound estimate of the spike timing occurrence.
-The results show that TSS and SSA achieve comparable accuracy in spike t
+To understand the impact of sampling rate and SNR on functional calcium imaging, we used the Cramér-Rao Bound on evoked calcium traces recorded simultaneously with electrophysiology traces to calculate the lower bound estima

 Quicke P, Neil M, Knopfel T, et al., 2017, Source-Localized Multifocal Two-Photon Microscopy for High-Speed Functional Imaging, 71st Annual Meeting of the Society-of-General-Physiologists (SGP) on Optical Revolution in Physiology - From Membrane to Brain, Publisher: ROCKEFELLER UNIV PRESS, Pages: 13A-14A, ISSN: 0022-1295

-Caze RD, Jarvis S, Foust AJ, et al., 2017, Dendrites Enable a Robust Mechanism for Neuronal Stimulus Selectivity, NEURAL COMPUTATION, Vol: 29, Pages: 2511-2527, ISSN: 0899-7667
+Cazé RD, Jarvis S, Foust AJ, et al., 2017, Dendrites enable a robust mechanism for neuronal stimulus selectivity, Neural Computation, Vol: 29, Pages: 2511-2527, ISSN: 0899-7667

 Lubba C, Mitrani E, Hokanson J, et al., 2017, Real-time decoding of bladder pressure from pelvic nerve activity, 8th International IEEE/EMBS Conference on Neural Engineering (NER), Publisher: IEEE, Pages: 617-620, ISSN: 1948-3546